What is a transaction type calculation?

 • Requires formula: YES

-Calculates total consideration according to a user-specified formula.
+Calculates total consideration according to a user-specified formula in settlement currency.
 The result is stored in the totalConsideration.amount field on an output transaction.
 See an example.

 Note: The totalConsideration.amount field must be set to 0 on an input transaction for this calculation to occur.
 It cannot be omitted.
 The totalConsideration.currency field can be set as normal.